coder-ray-8055/reminder-app/README.md

 1. Make sure **Python** is installed on your system.

-2. Install the required dependencies:
+2. Install the required libraries:

 ```bash
 pip install pyttsx3 plyer